Best Bath Towels of 2021

 We thoroughly tested and assessed the performance of these towel sets across several categories.
 We measured how they performed at their primary job of absorbing moisture off wet surfaces and drying out after use while providing comfort and softness.
 We assessed their softness by asking our testers, housemates, and friends to feel each towel and pick their favorite.
 We also tested their performance in this metric by using each towel after showering.
 Next, we washed all the towels in the washing machine and let them air dry to obtain a reliable drying time for each towel.
 To test absorbency, we wiped the water off a countertop and observed which towels quickly soaked it up and which ones just pushed the water around.
 Additionally, we considered the overall impact of daily use on the durability of each product.

 This metric's results are definitely subjective, so we asked as many folks as we could to try each towel and tell us which ones they liked the most.
-We also used each towel after washing them and after a shower to get a read on which options were the most comfortable to dry off with.
+We also used each towel after washing them and after a shower to get a read on which options were the most comfortable for drying off.
 Their softness, when damp and dry, was taken into consideration.
-Weave, materials used, and fabric thickness all had an influence on this metric.
+Weave, materials used, and fabric thickness all influenced this metric.

 In general, the towels made with 100% Turkish cotton perform best in this metric.
-This is because Turkish cotton tends to have a longer staple fiber length, which adds loft and fluffiness to the weave of the towel.
+This is because Turkish cotton tends to have a longer staple fiber length, which adds loft and fluffiness to the towel's weave.
 Our top choice here was the Chakir Turkish Linens Luxury 100% Cotton Premium Towel.
 This towel is hard to beat for softness and a plush feel.
 Additionally, we liked the Hotel and Spa Quality 6-Piece Turkish Set and the Hammam Linen 100% Cotton 6-Piece Set for their high comfort scores.

 To test the drying time, we tried to establish a standardized methodology to limit the number of variables at play.
 We washed all ten towels in the same washing machine and hung them out to dry on a warm evening in arid Bishop, California.
 We then assessed the level of dryness of each towel at 30-minute increments.
 Our results were a bit all over the place and not easily summarized by cotton type.
 The fastest drying towel was the Hammam Linen 6-Piece Set.
 This towel was already semi-dry when we removed it from the washing machine and dried almost completely in 1 hour and 30 minutes.
 Most of the other towels were not dry by 90 minutes, even those made from thinner-feeling material.
 The Hotel and Spa Quality Turkish Set was our runner up in the drying test.
 As these towels received very similar scores to the Hammam Linens products in our testing, this makes sense.